How Much Hail Damage to Replace Roof? (Protect Your Roof Shingles)

 How Much Hail Damage Requires a Roof Replacement?

-Determining the threshold for roof replacement after hail storms involves assessing the severity and extent of the impact.
+Determining the threshold for roof replacement after hail storms involves assessing the severity and extent of the impact on a roof.
 While there’s no universal standard, industry experts often use the “8-10 hits per square” guideline.

 This means if there are eight to ten noticeable hits (bruises, fractures, missing shingles, etc.) per square (100 square feet) of your roof, replacement is typically recommended.
 However, it’s essential to consult with a professional roofing contractor for a thorough evaluation and personalized recommendation based on your roof’s condition and other factors.